top of page

 Protein: 250-300g

-Start at the bottom of the estimation and increase if too hungry/ no change occurs.
-Further Increases in Fat can be made when changes halt.
+Start at the bottom of the estimation and increase if/when no change occurs.

 FOR WOMEN: